deislabs/bindle/docs/signing-spec.md

 ## Signing and Roles

 Signers of an invoice MUST have a role.
 The following roles are defined by this specification.
-Agents SHOULD initiate a warning and MAY initiate a failure if a user's expected role does not match the given role.
+Agents SHOULD initiate a warning and SHOULD initiate a failure if a user's expected role does not match the given role.

 - `creator`: Signer asserts that they are the ones who made this bindle
 - `approver`: Signer asserts that they have verified the contents of the bindle